 Delta Air Lines introduced an all-suite Business Class product in 2017.
-This Delta One Business Suite is be available on its new Airbus A350 and in this review, I look at what you get in the suite.
+This Delta One Business Suite is available on its new Airbus A350, and in this review, I look at what you get in the suite.

 Delta Air Lines is the first airline to offer an all-suite Business Class product.
 The suite is a smaller and less luxurious (but more affordable) version of the popular Etihad A380 First apartments.
 This private suite design undoubtedly copies the concept of the suites that originated in First Class.

-Passengers traveling on Delta One can expect meals with wine pairings by American sommelier Andrea Robinson; noise-canceling headphones; TUMI amenity kits featuring Kiehl’s Since 1851 skincare products; and pajamas on select flights.
-Delta will primarily use the A350 on flights between the US and Asia and will be progressively retrofitting its B777 fleet with the new product.
+Passengers traveling on Delta One can expect meals with wine pairings by American sommelier Andrea Robinson; noise-canceling headphones, TUMI amenity kits featuring Kiehl’s Since 1851 skincare products; and pajamas on select flights.
+Delta will primarily use the A350 on flights between the US and Asia, progressively retrofitting its B777 fleet with the new product.

 US airline Jetblue is the only other carrier to offer sliding doors in Mint (their Business Class), but this feature is only available in select seats.